MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-F-Quarantine-Inspection-Licensing/part-73-Select-Agents-Toxins/section-73.3.md

 ##### § 73.3 HHS select agents and toxins. #####

-Link to an amendment published at 89 FR 101952, Dec.
-17, 2024.

 (a) Except for exclusions under paragraphs (d) and (e) of this section, the HHS Secretary has determined that the biological agents and toxins listed in this section have the potential to pose a severe threat to public health and safety.
 The select agents and toxins marked with an asterisk (\*) are designated as Tier 1 select agents and toxins and are subject to additional requirements as listed in this part.

-(b) HHS select agents and toxins:
+(b) HHS select agents and toxins 1 are:

-Abrin*Bacillus cereus* Biovar *anthracis*\*Botulinum neurotoxins\*Botulinum neurotoxin producing species of *Clostridium*\*Conotoxins (Short, paralytic alpha conotoxins containing the following amino acid sequence X1CCX2PACGX3X4X5X6CX7) 1
+(1) Abrin.(2) *Bacillus cereus* Biovar *anthracis.*\*(3) Botulinum neurotoxins.\*(4) Botulinum neurotoxin producing species of *Clostridium.\**(5) Conotoxins (Short, paralytic alpha conotoxins containing the following amino acid sequence X1CCX2PACGX3X4X5X6CX7).2(6) *Coxiella burnetii.*(7) Crimean-Congo hemorrhagic fever virus.(8) Diacetoxyscirpenol.(9) Eastern equine encephalitis virus.(10) *Ebolavirus* \*(11) *Francisella tularensis.*\*(12) Lassa fever virus.(13) Lujo virus.(14) Marburg virus.\*(15) Monkeypox virus.(16) Reconstructed replication competent forms of the 1918 pandemic influenza A virus containing any portion of the coding regions of all eight gene segments (Reconstructed 1918 influenza A virus).(17) Ricin.(18) *Rickettsia prowazekii.*(19) Severe acute respiratory syndrome coronavirus (SARS-CoV).(20) SARS-CoV/SARS-CoV-2 chimeric viruses resulting from any deliberate manipulation of SARS-CoV-2 to incorporate nucleic acids coding for SARS-CoV virulence factors.(21) Saxitoxin.(22) South American hemorrhagic fever virus: Chapare.(23) South American hemorrhagic fever virus: Guanarito.(24) South American hemorrhagic fever virus: Junin.(25) South American hemorrhagic fever virus: Machupo.(26) South American hemorrhagic fever virus: Sabia.(27) Staphylococcal enterotoxins (subtypes A,B,C,D,E).(28) T-2 toxin.(29) Tetrodotoxin.(30) Tick-borne encephalitis virus: Far Eastern subtype.(31) Tick-borne encephalitis virus: Siberian subtype.(32) Kyasanur Forest disease virus.(33) Omsk haemorrhagic fever virus.(34) Variola major virus (Smallpox virus).\*(35) Variola minor virus (Alastrim).\*(36) *Yersinia pestis.*\*

+1 Please refer to *https://www.selectagents.gov* for current information on historical or proposed nomenclature for the HHS select agents on the list.

-1 C = Cysteine residues are all present as disulfides, with the 1st and 3rd Cysteine, and the 2nd and 4th Cysteine forming specific disulfide bridges; The consensus sequence includes known toxins α-MI and α-GI (shown above) as well as α-GIA, Ac1.1a, α-CnIA, α-CnIB; X1 = any amino acid(s) or Des-X; X2 = Asparagine or Histidine; P = Proline; A = Alanine; G = Glycine; X3 = Arginine or Lysine; X4 = Asparagine, Histidine, Lysine, Arginine, Tyrosine, Phenylalanine or Tryptophan; X5 = Tyrosine, Phenylalanine, or Tryptophan; X6 = Serine, Threonine, Glutamate, Aspartate, Glutamine, or Asparagine; X7 = Any amino acid(s) or Des X and; “Des X” = “an amino acid does not have to be present at this position.”
-For example if a peptide sequence were XCCHPA then the related peptide CCHPA would be designated as Des-X.
+2 C = Cysteine residues are all present as disulfides, with the 1st and 3rd Cysteine, and the 2nd and 4th Cysteine forming specific disulfide bridges; The consensus sequence includes known toxins a-MI and a-GI (shown above) as well as a-GIA, Ac1.1a, a-CnIA, a-CnIB; X1 = any amino acid(s) or Des-X; X2 = Asparagine or Histidine; P = Proline; A = Alanine; G = Glycine; X3 = Arginine or Lysine; X4 = Asparagine, Histidine, Lysine, Arginine, Tyrosine, Phenylalanine or Tryptophan; X5 = Tyrosine, Phenylalanine, or Tryptophan; X6 = Serine, Threonine, Glutamate, Aspartate, Glutamine, or Asparagine; X7 = Any amino acid(s) or Des X and; “Des X” = “an amino acid does not have to be present at this position.”
+For example, if a peptide sequence were XCCHPA then the related peptide CCHPA would be designated as Des-X.

-*Coxiella burnetii*Crimean-Congo hemorrhagic fever virusDiacetoxyscirpenolEastern equine encephalitis virusEbola virus\**Francisella tularensis*\*Lassa fever virusLujo virusMarburg virus\*Monkeypox virusReconstructed replication competent forms of the 1918 pandemic influenza virus containing any portion of the coding regions of all eight gene segments (Reconstructed 1918 influenza virus)Ricin*Rickettsia prowazekii*SARS coronavirus (SARS-CoV)SARS-CoV/SARS-CoV-2 chimeric viruses resulting from any deliberate manipulation of SARS-CoV-2 to incorporate nucleic acids coding for SARS-CoV virulence factors.
-SaxitoxinSouth American hemorrhagic fever viruses:

-Chapare

-Guanarito

-Junin

-Machupo

-Sabia

-Staphylococcal enterotoxins (subtypes A-E)T-2 toxinTetrodotoxinTick-borne encephalitis virus

-Far Eastern subtype

-Siberian subtype

-Kyasanur Forest disease virusOmsk haemorrhagic fever virusVariola major virus (Smallpox virus)\*Variola minor virus (Alastrim)\**Yersinia pestis*\*

 (c) Genetic Elements, Recombinant and/or Synthetic Nucleic Acids, and Recombinant and/or Synthetic Organisms: